 An article in Science of the Total Environment co-authored by Project 2 Leader Rita Loch-Caruso has described work by her and her colleagues showing that PBDEs (a chemical found in flame retardants and considered to hurt brain development) are present in amniotic fluid, which surrounds the fetus in the womb.
 While the study size was small […]

-Project 2 Leader Rita Loch-Caruso and Project 1 Leader John Meeker will be presenting in the next NIEHS SRP Risk e-Learning webinars in the series Early Life Exposures – Long-Term Health Consequences The session, which will address PCE and Phthalates, will be held April 2, 2012 from 1-3:00 p.m.
-ET – register on EPA’s CLU-IN website (http://bit.ly/w5rfxb).
-This session […]
+Project 2 Leader Rita Loch-Caruso and Project 1 Leader John Meeker presented an NIEHS SRP Risk e-Learning webinar in the series Early Life Exposures – Long-Term Health Consequences The session, which addressed PCE and Phthalates, was held on April 2, 2012.
+This session will feature SRP grantees Ann Aschengrau, Sc.D.
+(Boston University), John Meeker, Sc.D.
+(University of […]

 Rethinking the Design of Presentation Slides: The Assertion−Evidence Structure Michael Alley Associate Professor, Engineering Communication Pennsylvania State University, University Park Abstract Presentation slides affect the success of a scientific talk much more than most speakers realize.
 In most scientific presentations, the presentation slides follow the topic-subtopic structure of PowerPoint—in other words, a topic phrase headline […]